tyagi-iiitv/ScatterplotMatrixRevEng/README.md

 ```

 #### Classes
-Add class names to `data/custom/classes.names`.
+Add/Change class names in `data/custom/classes.names`.
 This file should have one row per class name.
 Default is already added, points, ticks and labels

+Add/Change num_classes in `config/custom.data`

 #### Image Folder
 To generate training and testing images: